 But why didn’t they close the shops there as the Jews did in South America?
 How can one explain that the Jewish leaders in the States did not dare ask for it?
 This too is a vicious circle: They are afraid not to be followed, and since they don’t demand anything daring – they are not recognized as leaders.
 How come, that the Jewish Union leaders asked only for a ten minute work stoppage?
 There have always and there will always be two instruments for achieving political aims: Compulsion and bribery.
 Hitler has to be compelled if the allies are against bribery.
 Words will achieve nothing.
 How can retaliation be achieved now?
 The allies will bomb German cities and German civil citizens before this war is brought to an end, of that I am sure.
 But not now, only when it will be too late.

 Kubovy’s remarks were directed at the American Jewish leadership for having played a minor public role and not doing enough to place the slaughter of European Jewry at the center of public discourse in the United States.
-At the same time Kubovy also believed that the American administration had not taken sufficiently meaningful measures to prevent or at least reduce the slaughter.
+At the same time, Kubovy also believed that the American administration had not taken sufficiently meaningful measures to prevent or at least reduce the slaughter.
 Evidently Kubovy thought that more intensive public activity on the part of Jews in the United States could have had an influence on the administration and the measures it took.
 A similar impression emerges from his notes on a meeting at Wise’s office on October 3, 1943:

 We met in Wise’s study.
 Schults reported about the meeting the Jewish Congressmen had with the President, and which showed Roosevelt does not accept all the answers given us by the State Department.
 He expressed himself; A. In favor of feeding European Jews.
 B. In favor of taking Jewish children out of Europe and C. In favor of relaxing the quota procedure in the U.S. and by the way, he said to the Jewish Congressmen that the talk about the transportation difficulties are pure nonsense: There are enough military transports returning empty which could carry millions of refugees to the United States.
 I am always puzzled when I hear such reports.
 These, on part of Roosevelt are not just answers, as a politician he could have avoided to be so outspoken [sic].
 So why aren’t things moving and [why] doesn’t the U.S. save Jews?
 Or how mighty is a U.S. President and how mighty – [Under Secretary of State] Sumner Welles?